Here’s What’s in a Calendar-Year Triple Crowner’s Pack

 Editor’s Note: Together, the Appalachian Trail, the Pacific Crest Trail, and the Continental Divide Trail make up the Triple Crown of hiking; to complete them all in a lifetime is to join an elite group of hiking superstars.
 And to hike all three in a year?
 It’s almost unthinkable.

-Not for 21-year-olds Sammy Potter and Jackson Parell.
-Potter, a former Backpacker intern, and Parell set out on Jan 1, 2021 on a mission to hike the Calendar-Year Triple Crown (CYTC), an 8,000-mile feat that’s only been accomplished by a handful of elite hikers.
-If Potter and Parell complete all three trails by year’s end, they’ll be the youngest to do so, and they’ll join the ranks of thru-hiking icons like Heather “Anish” Anderson and Flyin’ Brian Robinson. —Zoe Gates
+In 2021, 21-year-old Sammy Potter and Jackson Parell set out to join them.
+Potter, a former Backpacker intern, and Parell set out on January on a mission to hike the Calendar-Year Triple Crown (CYTC), an 8,000-mile feat that’s only been accomplished by a handful of elite hikers.
+Two hundred and ninety-five days later, the pair finished, joining the ranks of thru-hiking icons like Heather “Anish” Anderson and Flyin’ Brian Robinson.
+We chronicled their trip in our podcast Impossible Odds; here, in an essay from midway through their hike, the pair explain their packing strategy.—Zoe Gates

 The Calendar Year Triple Crown is hard to pull off even when everything goes right, and gear is one of the things that will make or break our attempt.
 While most average thru-hikers try to go pretty light already, we’re going to be spending 300-plus days on the trail, so a light pack is especially important for us to protect joints and muscles from overuse, move quickly, and, you know, actually enjoy the scenery (shoulders aching day after day definitely puts a damper on the fun).